mcm4628/extfamily_institutionalization/README.txt

 Part 3.
 Produce variables for analysis
 Part 4.
 Create tables and supplementary analyses

 Part 1.
-Setup to be able to run the code
+Setup to be able to run the code in stata (version 15)

 	To run the ChildHH data creation files, you need to have both mdesc and confirmdir packages installed.
 	If you do not, type ssc install mdesc/confirmdir before attempting to run this code.